auraecosystem/ARC-AGI-3-Agents_zero/README.md

 GEMINI_API_KEY_5=
 ```

-Recommeded way is use three gemini api from three accounts.
+Recommeded way is use 6 gemini api from 6 accounts for 6 games to play concurrently.

+Also,
+3 api key is recommeded to play 3 games concurrently.
+1 api key will be enough, if you have higher gemini pla

 5. Run the playzero agent (generates random actions) against all the games.